sodaliterocks/sodalite/README.md

 * Various theming issues, due to be fixed in the upstream:
 	* Some apps appear odd, such as Firefox which entirely lacks rounded corners.
 	* Many Flatpak apps will not be themed and fallback to the Adwaita theme.
 * Many Flatpak apps will be duplicated in the Dock: see [issue #64 on elementary/dock](https://github.com/elementary/dock/issues/64).
-Although this is one of many issues across elementary, I felt like I needed to bring this one up.
+Although this is one of many issues across elementary, this was worth bringing up.
 Nothing broke on your end!
 * ~~Not enough people are using this masterpiece.~~

 <h2 id="getting">Getting</h2>